narsimlukemsaram/COMP0182-Multi-Agent-Systems/Week_07/lab_sheet_7.md

 All students should have a camera calibrated and be able to detect a single ArUco marker.

-If not, please do it and make sure you can run the auto navigation script with one ArUco marker.
+If not, please do it and ensure you can run the auto navigation script with one ArUco marker.
 One marker is on the TurtleBot3, and the other is the destination.

-Once you finish this task, you can move your robot autonomously to the destination ArUco marker.
+Once you finish this, you can move your robot autonomously to the destination ArUco marker.
+Here are steps:

-1. First, plug the camera into the USB port.
+1. First, Plug and unplug the Logitech C920 HD Pro camera into the USB port and identify the correct /dev/video*.

 Open a terminal and list all cameras plugged in and detected by the system: